 During a conference on “Defending journalists” organised in Leipzig by the European Centre for Press and Media Freedom (ECPMF) in late 2017, Green MEP Benedek Jávor rhetorically asked why the Commission seems to be reluctant on such a crucial issue; speaking on behalf of the Commission, the officer of DG Justice Georgia Georgiadou stated that the Commission is working on a “balanced proposal” to protect “responsible whistleblowing”: “We will use the momentum, we are welcoming all ideas and expertise on a difficult issue, and the next year we’ll probably see the first results”.

 Indeed, a Proposal for a Directive on the protection of whistleblowers was adopted by the European Commission on April 23, 2018.
 Consistently with the ordinary legislative procedure, the European Parliament (in December 2018) and the European Council (in January 2019) reviewed and amended the text.
 On April 16, 2019, the EU Whistleblower Protection Directive was approved by a overwhelming majority at the European Parliament and on October 7, 2019 the Council of the EU formally adopted the new rules.
-The Directive affords harmonisation among EU countries, that will now have to transpose it into national laws.
+The Directive affords harmonisation among EU countries, that will have two years (till October 2021) to transpose it into national laws.

 Meanwhile, beyond EU borders...